NodeInPaper/nodeinpaper-server/README.md

 # nodeinpaper-server
 NodeInPaper allows you to run node.js code in a Minecraft Java Edition Paper Server. (this project is still in development)

 # discord
 development server is [here](https://discord.gg/Gk8yruSrak)

 # features
+- use every node.js feature!
+- using async/await
 - accessing entire paper api
 - accessing custom classeses
 - accessing custom classes from other jars